Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

 My two trivets measure 9 5/8″ x 4 1/2″ with three 1 1/2″ legs.

 Notice the round sprue (casting) mark on the reverse of each trivet, where the handle meets the stand.
 And, just as I had hoped, each trivet exhibits that wonderful wavy, putty-like appearance suggesting a sculpted wax or clay mold.
 And could that possibly be a molder’s fingerprint I see on one of my trivets?
-Double click on the image below, then look to the right, next to the arrow.
-It’s the exact size and shape of a fingertip!
+Double click on the image below, then look to the right, next to the yellow arrow.
+It’s the size and shape of a fingertip!

 One last comment … after comparing the coiffure detail on these trivets with the portrait of George Washington, is that a pigtail, a hair bow, or a silk hair bag visible over his shoulder?
 Read the article George Washington’s Oh-So-Mysterious Hair and decide for yourself.

 PS: You’ve probably encountered other brass or cast iron versions of the George Washington trivet.
 They are later reproductions of this early design: see George Washington trivet reproductions.